Why do England fans chant ‘It’s Coming Home’?

 The song is laced with nostalgia for our greatest footballing triumph – winning the 1966 World Cup by beating West Germany 4-2 thanks to a hat-trick from Geoff Hurst – and is both a lament for the disappointments and underachievement of the intervening years and a testament to eternal optimism among England fans, unshakeable in their faith that old glories might be revived.

-The “it” in question could refer either to a major tournament trophy or, less literally, to the spirit of the sport itself, returning to the land that conceived it like the Prodigal Son after adventuring overseas to nations that have proved more adept exponents of its arts in recent decades like Brazil, Argentina, Italy and the dreaded Germany.
+The “it” in question could refer either to a major tournament trophy or, less literally, to the spirit of the sport itself, returning like the Prodigal Son to the British Isles where it was first conceived after adventuring overseas to nations that have proved more adept exponents of its arts in recent decades like Brazil, Argentina, Italy and the dreaded Germany.

 How did two comedians come to write England’s unofficial anthem?